 Things look a little different these days, but The Hive Encaustic Studio is now open by chance or appointment.
 Please contact me directly if you would like to learn encaustics through new private mentoring sessions, book a small group workshop, or view artwork.
 Masks will be required and entry will be denied to anyone experiencing signs or symptoms of Covid 19.

-Encaustic supplies are also available and a pick up can be arranged at The Hive or supplies can be shipped directly to you.
+Encaustic supplies are also available and a pick up can be arranged at The Hive or supplies can be shipped directly to you (Canada only)

 Thank you so much for your ongoing support.
 I am thrilled to be up and running again.
 As I welcome you back to my encaustic studio, I ask that you please read the new visitor guidelines put in place by The Alton Mill Arts Centre to ensure a safe and fun experience by visitors and staff alike.

 "I am a Canadian encaustic artist working between my home studio in Grey County and my public studio in Caledon Ontario.
 Starting with beeswax mixed with a damar resin, I add oil paint to make my palate of colours.
 I then use a variety of techniques to create beautiful layered imagery within the wax.
 My work is greatly inspired by the rural Ontario landscape.

 I want each piece to not only be a work of art, but a memory of a particular time and place, or feeling.
 This concept also transfers to my workshops, creating a memorable experience for participants."